hiramusarrat8-beep/auditory-mask-generator-tpo/README.md

 If you use this GUI in research or academic work, please cite:

 Hira Musarrat, Benjamin Kop
-Auditory Mask Generator – TPO Edition
+Auditory Mask Generator – NeuroFUS Edition
 GitHub repository:
 https://github.com/hiramusarrat8-beep/auditory-mask-generator-tpo